spraakbanken/metadata-api/README.md

 Some resources need to have META-SHARE files for technical reasons (e.g. because they are neede in the wsauth system), but we may not want to show them publicly in the API.
 For this purpose one can add resource IDs to the lists in `parse/blacklist.py`.

+## Collections

+A collection is a "meta" metadata entry which is used to summarize multiple resources.
+Collections are supplied as json files.
+The resource-IDs belonging to a collection can either be supplied as a list in the json (with the 'resources' key) or each resource can state which collection(s) it belongs to in its json (with the 'in_collections' key which holds a list of collection IDs).
+The size of the collection is calculated automatically.
+A collection may have a long resource description, preferably supplied directly in its json.